 If you make your payments in full and on time, this may not affect you.
 If you cannot make the payments, this will end up hurting you.

-Since the private label credit cards are for individuals who may have a poor or bad credit rating, the APR is much higher for these private label credit cards.
+Since private-label credit cards are for individuals who may have a poor or bad credit rating, the APR is much higher for these private-label credit cards.

 You Can Only Use Them at Specific Stores

 Unlike typical credit cards that you can use for any retail store or location, private-label credit cards are only usable for one retailer.